antUnity/uActionSystems/README.md

 ```

 ### Decoupled Logic
-Since `RuleAsset` is a ScriptableObject, you can create a "CanMove" rule once and apply it to Players, NPCs, and AI alike.
-As long as they implement `IGameDataProvider`, the rules will work seamlessly.
+Since `Rule` is a ScriptableObject, you can create a "CanMove" rule once and apply it universally to your game, or create different CanMove rules for different scenarios.
+This allows designers to work in the editor without any coding.